 Once you obtain first aid certifications like this, you must store that documentation and share it with your employer or any other relevant party.
 That’s where a platform like Trustworthy can be incredibly helpful.

-Trustworthy is a dynamic Family Operating System® that lets you create, store, and share secure digital copies of all your important documents.
+The Trustworthy Family Operating System® lets you create, store, and share secure digital copies of all your important documents.

 For example, after receiving a new first aid certification, you can scan and upload it onto Trustworthy.
 It’s then protected by AES 256-bit encryption, but you can send access permissions to your employer, union representatives, or anyone else to share and demonstrate that you’ve fulfilled your first aid obligations.

-Ready to learn more?
-Explore Trustworthy’s wide range of features.
+Learn more: Explore Trustworthy’s wide range of features

 Frequently Asked Questions